What is hyponatraemia?

 What are the signs and symptoms of hyponatraemia?

-The symptoms of hyponatraemia depend on the severity of the condition.
+The symptoms of hyponatraemia depend on the severity and rate of development of the condition.
 In mild cases, there are usually no symptoms but, as the severity increases, patients may experience headache, nausea, vomiting, lack of energy and anorexia.
 More serious hyponatraemia can lead to confusion, muscle cramps and weakness, problems with gait and personality changes.

 - neurological symptoms, including reduced level of consciousness, fits, difficulty in breathing and coma